cunnie/inclusive-sober-literature/remixed/big_book/12_chapt4_we_agnostics.md

 ## WE AGNOSTICS

-  In the preceding chapters you have learned something of alcoholism.
+IN the preceding chapters you have learned something of alcoholism.
 We hope we have made clear the distinction between the alcoholic and the non-alcoholic.
 If, when you honestly want to, you find you cannot quit entirely, or if when drinking, you have little control over the amount you take, you are probably alcoholic.
 If that be the case, you may be suffering from an illness which only a spiritual experience will conquer.

   To one who feels they are an atheist or agnostic such an experience seems impossible, but to continue as they are means disaster, especially if they are an alcoholic of the hopeless variety.
 To be doomed to an alcoholic death or to live on a spiritual basis are not always easy alternatives to face.